andrew/ultimate-awesome/README.md

 - [awesome-llm-evals](https://github.com/meetrais/awesome-llm-evals) - Everything you need to know about large language model benchmarks and evals.
 - [my-awesome-ios](https://github.com/mehmetbaykar/my-awesome-ios) - A curated list of iOS resources, blog posts, and tutorials.
 - [awesome-spanish-toolkit](https://github.com/meskeia/awesome-spanish-toolkit) - 🧰 A curated collection of awesome web tools, calculators, converters, and educational resources in Spanish.
-- [awesome-ai](https://github.com/metythornpenn/awesome-ai) - A curated list of awesome AI resources—including papers, datasets, projects, and more—organized by field.
 - [awesome-release-management](https://github.com/miguelsalva/awesome-release-management) - Curated list of awesome Release Management resources .
 - [awesome-web-frontend](https://github.com/Mike-bel/awesome-web-frontend) - This is a better way to collect some web repositories on GitHub for a web developer.
 - [awesome-rbf](https://github.com/mintisan/awesome-rbf) - A comprehensive collection of  RBF(Radial Basis Functions)-related resources, including libraries, projects, tutorials, papers, books and more, for researchers and developers in the Radial Basis Functions field.